Insights on the peak in the speed of sound of ultradense matter: Low-Energy Effective Model

 \section{Low-Energy Effective Model}

 Inspired by chiral effective models of nuclear physics, we now build an effective model in which an approximate $SU(2)_\text{GMM}$ symmetry is spontaneously broken to $U(1)_B$ at low energies.
-Because of the approximate symmetry, we identify the transformations $\Lambda_C$ and $\Lambda_{C^*}$ with (dibaryon or diquark) pseudo-Goldstone bosons, which will condense at high densities, providing a nearly-constant contribution to the baryon-number susceptibility.
+The pseudo-Goldstone bosons correspond to the generators $\Lambda_C$ and $\Lambda_{C^*}$, which keep $\sigma^2+|\Phi|^2$ fixed.
+These will, of course, play the role of the light excitations, of mass $m_<$, discussed in Sec.~II.
+On the other hand, because of the approximate symmetry, it is natural to \emph{assume} that the Higgs-like mode---corresponding to changes in the magnitude of the condensate $(\sigma,\Phi)$--- is significantly heavier, by a factor $m_>/m_<\gg 1$.

 The low-energy degrees of freedom of the theory are the fermions and two pseudo-Goldstone bosons corresponding to the broken symmetry generators $\Lambda_C$ and $\Lambda_{C^*}$.
-The heavier excitation in the direction of the condensate, with mass $m_>$, is integrated out as in the nonlinear sigma model \cite{book:Miransky}, leaving us with the constraint $\sigma^2 + \Phi^2 = F^2$.
-Thus, we define the field
+By restricting ourselves to the low-energy regime, we can integrate out the heavier Higgs-like excitation, as in the nonlinear sigma model, leaving us with the constraint $\sigma^2+|\Phi|^2= F^2$.
+This considerably simplifies our model, which can be written in terms of the field

 where $\vec\phi = \phi \,\hat\phi=\phi\,(\cos\alpha,\sin\alpha,0)$, $\sigma = F\,\cos\phi$, and

 The simplest fermion-meson coupling dictated by the symmetry is of the form $\overline{\Psi} \,g\,\Sigma\,\Psi$, where $g$ is the coupling constant.
 It can be transformed into a Dirac mass term by a suitable redefinition of the fermion field, $\Psi \to \Sigma^{1/2}\Psi/F$.
 This leads to the Lagrangian